dclardy64/splitflap-remote/README.md

 # Splitflap Remote

-A web service/app to control my 12x2 [splitflap display.](https://github.com/scottbez1/splitflap)
+A web service/app to control my 12x2 [splitflap display.](https://github.com/scottbez1/splitflap).
+The program is built on Node 20 LTS.
+Please make sure that you have that installed before starting.

 ## [Demo video](https://youtu.be/M93xxCkBs5A)